-Board of Directors
+Board

-Board Statement
+Statement

 The Board believes that the business strategy of SATS must be sustainable in order to safeguard the long-term success of the company and its shareholders.
 As it oversees the development of the company's purpose, vision and mission, it makes certain that sustainability goals are integrated into all programmes and business imperatives.